OtmaneDaoudi/finnhub-data-streaming-pipline/README.md

     - A real-time bar chart of Bitcoin trade volume over time.
     - A real-time metric for trades count.
     - The Average trade price over the past minute.
-    - The count of trades happened in the past minute.
+    - The count of trades that happened in the past minute.
     - A table recording entries for past minutes.

 ## Deployment